How Do Keystone Species Affect An Ecosystem

 • Predators: Predators can act as keystone species by controlling populations of their prey.
 This prevents any single species from becoming dominant and outcompeting others, thus maintaining biodiversity.
 Sea otters, for example, are keystone predators in kelp forests.
 They prey on sea urchins, which are voracious kelp eaters.
 Without sea otters, sea urchin populations can explode, leading to overgrazing of kelp forests and the creation of "urchin barrens"—devoid of the rich biodiversity that kelp forests normally support.

 • Mutualists: Mutualistic relationships, where two species benefit from interacting with each other, can also be vital for ecosystem stability.
 Pollinators, such as bees and hummingbirds, are keystone mutualists in many plant communities.
-They facilitate plant reproduction by transferring pollen from one flower to another.
+They support plant reproduction by transferring pollen from one flower to another.
 Without these pollinators, many plant species would struggle to reproduce, leading to declines in plant populations and cascading effects throughout the food web.

 The impact of losing a keystone species can be far-reaching and difficult to predict.
 The removal of a keystone species triggers a cascade of effects, often referred to as a trophic cascade.
 This can lead to: